Hebron, Kentucky: Demographics

+Hebron became a Census Designated Place with the 2010 Census however before this change of designation Hebron was a CCD (Census County Division) in the 2000 census and those previous.
+The boundaries were also changed with this new designation as a CCD.

 Media

 Hebron is served by one daily newspaper, The Kentucky Enquirer (an edition of The Cincinnati Enquirer), and by one weekly newspaper, The Boone County Recorder.
 Hebron is also served by twelve television stations and many radio stations as part of the Greater Cincinnati media market.

 In popular culture

 Movies that were filmed in part in Hebron include Airborne which shows portions of KY 8 and KY 20.

 Economy

 Hebron is home to major operations/headquarters such as: